aspose-slides/Aspose.Slides-Documentation/java/release-notes/aspose-slides-for-java/release-notes-2015/aspose-slides-for-java-15-2-0-release-notes/_index.md

 SLIDESJAVA-34706 - Image quality is not good when converting PPTX to Image conversion

-SLIDESJAVA-34697 - Bitmap.

-- throws java.lang.ArrayIndexOutOfBoundsException: 74
+SLIDESJAVA-34697 - Bitmap throws java.lang.ArrayIndexOutOfBoundsException: 74

-throws java.lang.ArrayIndexOutOfBoundsException: 74

 SLIDESJAVA-34690 - Aspose.Slides failed to read the master theme name for presentaiton